PrismLauncher/prismlauncher.org/src/wiki/getting-started/install-of-alternatives.md

 # Why bother?

 For older Minecraft versions, OptiFine was *the* way to make your game better, faster, and stronger through various useful features and optimizations.
-However, on Minecraft versions since 1.16 there exist much better alternatives.
-However, there aren't really any stable Optifine alternatives on older versions.
+However, since Minecraft 1.16 there exist much better alternatives.

 ## Detailed explanation